 His close range but insane splash damage and almost instant reload speed makes him the perfect melee fighter.

-Bull is similar to El Primo in use, but is better at being front line and straight up approaching enemies because of his longer and spread attack.
-With Bull, you want to get as close as possible still because at closest range, he deals over 600 damage per shot.
+Bull is similar to El Primo in use, but is better at being front line and straight-up approaching enemies because of his longer and spread attack.
+With Bull, you want to get as close as possible still because at the closest range, he deals over 600 damage per shot.

 Overall, Bull is a more aggressive front line tank, while El Primo is better at passive support by ambushing.

 She is a botanist who punches three times in one ammo with three projectiles in kind of like of a cone shape.
 She is a tanky brawler and has a very strong super which protects her with 70% shield for 3 seconds.
 You are almost invincible for those whole 3 seconds.
 Hence you can tank your whole team and control the map very easily, but use it wisely because it lasts for very less time.

 Her plant life star power is insanely good, she can heal 300 per second when inside a bush, this allows her to not fallback for a long time when low on HP.
 You can stay on the grass and attack enemies, which gives you an unfair advantage hence easily killing the enemy brawler.

 Thorny gloves is also a solid star power for killing tanks, but remember while attacking someone always go back so that they would deal less damage

 Next, we have the back liners, or whatever you wish to call them.
 They’re the ones that stay near the back while still dealing tons of damage.
 Usually, other brawlers are there to support them.

 Back liners are great in Bounty and Heist where dealing the most damage is vital for victory.